agutieda/R-DEU/DMPL/README.md

 3. The folder "**2-Compute-RDEU**" contains Matlab code to compute the maximum-likelihood estimator of of the joint distribution of risk and time preferences using the parametric R-DEU model described in Section 4.2 of the paper.
-The estimation is repeated for the whole sample and for each individual using multiple initial values.
+The estimation is repeated for the whole sample and each individual using multiple initial values.
 Run the script `RUN.m` in the folder to compute these estimates.

-4. The folder "**3-Compute-LUCE**" contains Matlab code to compute the maximum-likelihood estimator of of the mean and variance of risk and time preferences using the LUCE model described in Section 4.2 of the paper.
-The estimation is repeated for the whole sample and for each individual using multiple initial values.
+4. The folder "**3-Compute-LUCE**" contains Matlab code to compute the maximum-likelihood estimator of the mean and variance of risk and time preferences using the LUCE model described in Section 4.2 of the paper.
+The estimation is repeated for the whole sample and each individual using multiple initial values.
 Run the script `RUN.m` in the folder to compute these estimates.

-5. The folder "**4-Compute-WILCOX**" contains Matlab code to compute the maximum-likelihood estimator of the mean and variance of risk and time preferences using the WILCOX model described in Section 4.2 of the paper.The estimation is repeated for the whole sample and for each individual using multiple initial values.
+5. The folder "**4-Compute-WILCOX**" contains Matlab code to compute the maximum-likelihood estimator of the mean and variance of risk and time preferences using the WILCOX model described in Section 4.2 of the paper.
+The estimation is repeated for the whole sample and each individual using multiple initial values.
 Run the script `RUN.m` in the folder to compute these estimates.